Fundamental Cycles

 System Reset

-The System Reset is the epoch within each Solar System Resonance Cycle when all seven fitted planets simultaneously reach their inclination extremes — the seven in-phase planets at minimum inclination, Saturn (anti-phase) at maximum.
-The current System Reset is at approximately −2,649,854 AD (balanced-year anchor n = 7, the start of the current resonance cycle).
+The System Reset is the epoch within each Solar System Resonance Cycle when all eight planets simultaneously reach their inclination extremes — the seven in-phase planets at minimum inclination, Saturn (anti-phase) at maximum.
+The current System Reset is at 2,649,854 BC (balanced-year anchor n = 7, the start of the current resonance cycle).

-For an interactive visualization of all six cycle types per planet as 8H/N fractions, see the Solar System Resonance Cycle panel in the 3D simulation.
+For an interactive visualisation of all six cycle types per planet as 8H/N fractions, see the Solar System Resonance Cycle panel in the 3D simulation.

 Structural inference, not direct observation.
-The Earth Fundamental Cycle (H) is observationally anchored — it’s calibrated against the verified 1246 AD perihelion-solstice alignment.
-The Solar System Resonance Cycle (8H), by contrast, is a structural inference: the model identifies it as the smallest period that makes every planetary cycle commensurate as an integer divisor.
+The Earth Fundamental Cycle (H) is observationally anchored — calibrated against the verified 1246 AD perihelion–solstice alignment.
+The Solar System Resonance Cycle (8H), by contrast, is a structural inference: the smallest period that makes every planetary cycle commensurate as an integer divisor.
 Direct observational verification at multi-million-year scales is impossible.
 The plausibility comes from the integer-divisor patterns being self-consistent across all 8 planets and 6 cycle types simultaneously.

 | Planet | Ecliptic peri | ICRF peri | Asc node | Fundamental Cycle | Years |